Breadcrumb

 Health Tools help you make wise health decisions or take action to improve your health.

-What To Expect
+What to Expect

 Teens grow and develop at different rates.
 But general teen growth and development patterns can be grouped into four main categories.

-- Emotional and social development.
 Attempts to answer the questions "Who am I?" and "How do I fit in?" guide much of teens' emotional and social development.
-This can be a painful process full of anxiety.
-In response, teens may behave unpredictably as emotions fluctuate seemingly at random.
-At times teens may seem mature.
-Other times, they may act as if they are still in elementary school, especially with parents and other close family members.
-Socially, teens form new friendships, often with members of the opposite sex.
+This process can include some anxiety.
+In response, teens may behave unpredictably as emotions change, seemingly at random.
+Socially, teens form new friendships.
+Also, teens may form intimate relationships.

 Common Concerns